Russia vetoes UN resolution on chemical weapons in Syria

 "It promises great difficulties for the future," French Ambassador François Delattre told the council.

-In April, more than 80 people were killed in a sarin attack on the rebel-held Syrian town of Khan Sheikhoun -- an attack that prompted the United States to launch 59 Tomahawk cruise missiles at a Syrian airbase.
+In April, more than 80 people were killed in a sarin attack on the rebel-held town of Khan Sheikhoun -- an attack that prompted the United States to launch 59 Tomahawk cruise missiles at a Syrian airbase.

 A joint report from the United Nations and international chemical weapons inspectors last month determined the Syrian regime of Bashar al-Assad was responsible for the attack.

+Syria has repeatedly denied it had anything to do with the attack and denies it has any chemical weapons.
+Damascus has said an airstrike hit a chemical weapons depot in the rebel-held area.

 Thursday's resolution received 11 votes in favor and two against, with two abstentions.
-But because one of the votes against it was from Russia, a permanent council member, the resolution failed to pass.
+But because one of the votes against it was from a permanent council member -- Russia -- the resolution failed to pass.

+It was the 10th time Russia, a key Syrian ally, has vetoed a UN draft resolution on Syria since the civil war began there in 2011.

-It means that the JIM's mandate expires at midnight Thursday, rather than be extended for another year.
+The move means that the JIM's mandate expires at midnight Thursday, rather than be extended for another year.

+The UN Security Council will meet at 11 a.m.
+Friday behind closed doors to consider a compromise resolution regarding the fate of the international inspection system for chemical weapons in Syria.

+Council member Japan has submitted a new resolution for consideration.
+It includes various proposals to keep the mandate of chemical weapons probers alive following the Russian veto of the US resolution designed to extend the existence of the investigation.

 Haley tweeted after the vote that "by using the veto to kill a mechanism in Syria that holds users of chemical weapons accountable, Russia proves they cannot be trusted or credible as we work towards a political solution in Syria."